TALKING TOO MUCH: What are some effective strategies to deal with chatty kids?

 TALKING BACK: What is the best and most effective way to respond to students who talk back?

 WILD: What are some tried and true ways to create a more disciplined and structured learning environment?

 DRIVING ME CRAZY...
 What are ways that other teachers stay calm in highly volatile situations?
 Why does my brain feel like it shuts down when I get upset - as if I just can't think?

 NOT PAYING ATTENTION

-"I AM ALWAYS DOING THAT WHICH I CANNOT DO IN ORDER THAT I MAY LEARN HOW TO DO IT," PABLO PICASSO
+"I AM ALWAYS DOING THAT WHICH I CANNOT DO IN ORDER THAT I MAY LEARN HOW TO DO IT," VINCENT VAN GOGH

 Editor's note: Managing student behavior involves far more than discipline techniques.
 In order to create an environment for student success, the teacher needs to provide quality instruction as well as appropriate motivation.
 Most importantly, the teacher needs to have the right attitude for leadership in the classroom.
 Finally, having a solid classroom management plan with rules and procedures set up from the beginning of the year is also extremely important - students need to be very clear about what the teacher's expectations are.